What is the Excavator’s Operating Weight

 Rippers

-These attachments are excellent in tearing through tough materials.
+These attachments are excellent for tearing through tough materials.
 It attaches to the front of the bucket.

 Couplers

-This help in switching between the working tools quickly without needing a crew when working with variety of attachments.
+This helps in switching between the working tools quickly without needing a crew when working with variety of attachments.
 It uses a small pin to lock a robust rear pin in place.

 Plate compactor